arcus/Arcus_Labs_Orientation/arcus_orientation.md

 1. **Malicious Packages**

     Writing code involves downloading a variety of packages to use in your scripts, which could contain malicious code (code which is intended to harm a system or cause a security breach).
-This is a less likely risk, especially if only using well established packages.
+[Malicious packages can be found even popular package repositories like PyPI](https://thehackernews.com/2023/11/27-malicious-pypi-packages-with.html), and in some instances, [well-known, legitimate packages have been hacked and had malicious code inserted](https://therecord.media/malware-found-in-npm-package-with-millions-of-weekly-downloads).

 2. **Internet Reliant Features**